Thales Training & Simulation: History

 The origins of the company date back to the incorporation of Redifon in the United Kingdom in 1946.
 In 1948, the company moved to the then new town of Crawley in West Sussex.
 In 1981, the parent company British Electric Traction changed the company name to Rediffusion Simulation Limited (RSL) to take advantage of the then familiar Rediffusion brand name.

 In 1988, the company was bought by Hughes Aircraft and renamed Hughes Rediffusion Simulation (HRSL).

-In 1994, the company was taken over by Thomson-CSF, who merged it with Link Miles (acquired by Thomson-CSF in 1990) and renamed the company Thomson Training & Simulation (TTSL).
-The merged companies were based at the Manor Royal site at Crawley.
+In 1994, the company was taken over by the French conglomerate Thomson-CSF, who renamed it Thomson Training & Simulation (TTSL) and merged it with Link-Miles, a simulation business based in Lancing that had been acquired by Thomson-CSF in 1990.
+All production activities were moved to the Manor Royal industrial estate in Crawley.

-In 1998, the simulation business of Wormald Technology of Australia was bought and renamed Thales Training & Simulation Pty Ltd (TTSP).
+Further acquisitions by Thomson-CSF in the simulation business included the American company Burtek in 1979 and the Australian simulation business of Wormald Technology in 1998.
+In 2000, Thomson-CSF was rebranded Thales, and TTSL's name was changed accordingly to Thales Training & Simulation.

-In the United States, Burtek, bought in 1979 by Thomson-CSF, was renamed Thomson Training & Simulation Inc.

-At the end of 2000, the company was renamed Thales Training & Simulation (TTS) when the parent company re-branded using the Thales name.

-Thales sold its civilian fixed-wing simulation business to L-3 Link Simulation & Training UK in August 2012.
-The purchase included part of the TTS Crawley plant, but not Thales' military rotary-wing (helicopter) simulation business.
+In 2012, Thales sold its civilian fixed-wing simulation business to L-3 Communications (now L3Harris), which incorporated it into a new company: L-3 Link Simulation & Training.
+The purchase included part of the TTSL Crawley plant – including the full flight simulator primary design and manufacturing facilities – but Thales retained its military and rotary-wing (helicopter) simulation business.
+In 2023, L3Harris in turn sold on the business to TJC, which rebranded it Acron Aviation.